 Problem Six: Everything Feels Out Of My Control

-The logistics of an event like a wedding mean your catering, photography, flowers etc are all in the hands of different suppliers.
+The logistics of planning a wedding means your catering, photography, flowers etc. are all in the hands of different suppliers.
 When things feel out of your control, that can make you even more anxious.

 Regular contact with your suppliers is key, but sometimes things are out of your hands and you’ll just need to find ways to cope with your anxiety.